1929 Florida Gators football team: Week 10: Oregon

 At the old Madison Square Garden Stadium in Miami on December 7, in front of more than 25,000, the Gators had a major inter-sectional victory over coach John McEwan's Oregon Webfoots 20 to 6.
 The Gators had a light drill on Fleming Field on the afternoon of the 5th.
 At 9:30 they embarked on a special train, which transferred to the train bearing the Oregon players at Palatka.

 The heat forced many Oregon players to take off their jerseys.
 Clyde Crabtree, in his final game, had a touchdown on a punt return of 80 yards, Ed Sauls had one on a run through the line of 38 yards.
 The other score came on 10-yard run by Red McEwen.

 The starting lineup for the Gators against Oregon: Parnell (left end), Waters (left tackle), Steele (left guard), Clemons (center), Reeves (right guard), Proctor (right tackle), Nolan (right end), Crabtree (quarterback), Dorsett (left halfback), Goodbread (right halfback), Cawthon (fullback).

 Postseason

 Red Bethea was elected captain of next year's team.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1929 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1929 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.